An expanding curvature flow and the (p,q)-Christoffel-Minkowski problems: A priori estimation

 In this subsection, we will establish the upper and lower bounds of principal curvatures.
-This shows that equation (\ref{2.3}) is uniformly parabolic.
-To obtain lower and upper bounds of $\sigma_k$, we will need to use auxiliary functions that are not homogeneous.
-We first start from the lower bound of $\sigma_k$.
+This shows that the equation (\ref{2.3}) is uniformly parabolic.
+We first start from the lower bound of $\sigma_k(\cdot,t)$.